Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

     - `7224:7100` - Low preference
     - `7224:7200` - Medium preference
     - `7224:7300` - High preference
+- Control scope of how for to propagate our prefixes:
+    - `7224:9100` - Local AWS Region
+    - `7224:9200` - All AWS Regions for a continent
+        - North America–wide
+        - Asia Pacific
+        - Europe, the Middle East, and Africa
+    - `7224:9300` - Global (all public AWS Regions)
+- The communities `7224:1` – `7224:65535` are reserved by AWS Direct Connect.
+AWS Direct Connect applies the following BGP communities to its advertised routes:
+    - `7224:8100` - Routes that originate from the same AWS Region in which the AWS Direct Connect point of presence is associated
+    - `7224:8200` - Routes that originate from the same continent with which the AWS Direct Connect point of presence is associated
+    - No tag - Global (all public AWS Regions)
 - Summary:
     - BGP communities control how far AWS advertise our routes
     - Allow BGP administrators to define rules for how to handle incoming prefix advertisements